keboola/developers-docs/extend/generic-extractor/jobs/index.md

 ]
 {% endhighlight %}

-The above configuration will produce the following table:
+The above configuration produces the following table:

 |id|name|
 |---|---|